MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## Instruction cards and holograms may render inside objects in the real world

-The HoloLens app uses understanding of the environment to render holograms, but it doesn’t use this information to render the instruction cards (Step cards).
+The [!include[pn-hololens](../includes/pn-hololens.md)] app uses understanding of the environment to render holograms, but it doesn’t use this information to render the instruction cards (Step cards).
 As a result, at this time, instruction cards may sometimes render inside objects in the real world.

 ## IPD settings are not saved for each user

 At this time, interpupillary distance (IPD) settings aren’t saved automatically for each user.
-For now, we don’t recommend sharing a HoloLens device.
-If you need to share a device, make sure to recalibrate HoloLens whenever you switch users.
-Note that multiple users can share the same HoloLens device if their IPDs are similar.
+For now, we don’t recommend sharing a [!include[pn-hololens](../includes/pn-hololens.md)] device.
+If you need to share a device, make sure to recalibrate [!include[pn-hololens](../includes/pn-hololens.md)] whenever you switch users.
+Note that multiple users can share the same [!include[pn-hololens](../includes/pn-hololens.md)] device if their IPDs are similar.

 ## No way to secure a guide
 Currently, we don’t support permissions or versioning; therefore, anyone assigned a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license in your organization will be able to open or edit a guide.